 Six Sigma seeks to improve the quality output of a process.
-This methodology focuses on identifying and removing the causes of defects (errors) and minimizing variability in processes to drive improvement.
+This methodology focuses on identifying and removing the causes of defects (errors) and minimizing variability to drive a continuous improvement process.

-Six Sigma drives improvements by managing variation and reducing defects within a processes.
+Six Sigma activates process improvements by managing variation and reducing defects within those processes.
 All processes can be defined, measured, analyzed, improved and controlled to drive repeatable and predictable performance.

-Six Sigma involves developing a group people within the organization who are experts in quality management methods utilizing empirical, statistical techniques.
+Six Sigma involves developing a group of people within the organization who are experts in quality management skills and methods using empirical, statistical techniques.

 Each Six Sigma project follows a defined sequence of steps and has expertized value targets including: